 When we got married in 2001, I took on the challenge of teaching my first student- my new husband.
 Rick learned the trade quickly and now produces half of the work that we design together in our studio.

 We love walking the sands of Indian Harbour Beach, collecting the lovely things the Atlantic brings to us.
-Rick and I currently travel to art festivals around the country to share our one of a kind creations with you.
+Rick and I currently travel to art festivals around the country to share our fine seashell jewelry with you.

 Thanks for finding us! -Barbara